AgnostiqHQ/covalent/README.md

 ## 🤔 What is Covalent?

 Covalent is a Pythonic workflow tool used to execute HPC and quantum tasks in heterogenous environments.
-Computational scientists and engineers use Covalent to....
+Computational scientists and engineers use Covalent to...

 - rapidly iterate prototypes and exploratory research models
 - automate, manage, and share reproducible experiments